Sector Development Archives - ISO-BEA

 Individual Applicants:

-• Indigenous-controlled (minimum 51% ownership by person/s who are First Nations, Inuit or Métis);
+• Indigenous-controlled: minimum 51% ownership by person/s who are First Nations, Inuit or Métis who is/are Canadian citizens or permanent residents of Canada;

-The project is under the financial and creative control of Indigenous persons, two of the three key members of the creative team must be Indigenous;
+• The project is under the financial and creative control of Indigenous persons; two of the three key members of the creative team (director, screenwriter, showrunner/creative producer) must be Indigenous if applicable;

-• Main activity of the organization is the production or support of screen-based content, including TV, film, web, digital narrative content, and XR (VR, AR).
+• Main activity of the company is the production or support of screen-based content, including TV, film, web, digital narrative content, and XR (VR, AR);

 • Applicants cannot apply as a Production Company and an Individual in separate applications;